 About Us

-Presently, the Japanese Folk Dance Institute consists of two performing groups; Minbuza, a professional group whose purpose is to perform folk dances from around Japan, and Hanagasa kai (Flower Hat Dance Group), an open group of all ages and nationalities, which performs and parades the Bon-Odori at festivals and other events.
+Presently, JFDINY consists of two performing groups: Minbuza, a group of practiced professionals, whose purpose is to perform folk dances originating from all over Japan; and Hanagasa-Kai, a group open to all ages, nationalities, and skill levels, which performs and parades the Bon-Odori at festivals and other events.

 Copyright © The Japanese Folk Dance Institute of New York, Inc.,